blenderskool/untab/CONTRIBUTING.md

 - **Important:** Make sure to add `Fixes #<issue-id>` if your pull request fixes some already open issue.

 ## Contributing a Plugin
 Plugins are independent modules of code that expand the existing functionality of UnTab.
-These plugins are located in the `src/background/plugins.js` file.
+These plugins are located in the `src/plugins/` directory.

 - Start by following the steps in **Contributing to Code** above to setup the repository on your local machine.
-- Add the code for your new plugin in the `src/background/plugins.js` file.
+- Add the code for your new plugin in the `src/plugins/index.js` file.
 (Link to Plugins API wiki coming soon!)
 - Once you have added the plugin and tested it, commit your changes and open a Pull request (Follow the steps in **Contributing to Code** above).